churchofthought/ScatterLife/README.md

 # ScatterLife
-A universe simulation based on the principles of special relativity, mass, and energy.
+A cellular automata universe simulation based on the principles of special relativity, mass, and energy.

 ------------